The Principles of Diffusion Models: Variational Perspective: DDPM

 and analogously for $p_{i-1}(\rvx_{i-1})$.
 Since $p_{\mathrm{data}}$ is unknown, these integrals have no closed-form evaluation; at best they can be approximated from samples, so the exact densities are not available in practice.

-\paragraph{Overcoming Intractability with Conditioning.} A central insight in DDPMs resolves this intractability: we condition the reverse transition on a clean data sample $\mathbf{x}$.
+\paragraph{Overcoming Intractability with Conditioning.} A central insight in DDPMs resolves this intractability: we condition the reverse transition on a clean data sample $\mathbf{x}_0$.
 This subtle yet powerful step transforms the intractable kernel into one that is mathematically tractable:

-This tractability arises from two key properties of the forward process: its Markov property, meaning $p(\mathbf{x}_i|\mathbf{x}_{i-1}, \mathbf{x}) = p(\mathbf{x}_i|\mathbf{x}_{i-1})$, and the Gaussian nature of all involved distributions.
-As a result, $p(\mathbf{x}_{i-1}|\mathbf{x}_i, \mathbf{x})$ itself is Gaussian and admits a closed-form expression (which we saw in \Cref{eq:ddpm-reverse-mean}).
+This tractability arises from two key properties of the forward process: its Markov property, meaning $p(\mathbf{x}_i|\mathbf{x}_{i-1}, \mathbf{x}_0) = p(\mathbf{x}_i|\mathbf{x}_{i-1})$, and the Gaussian nature of all involved distributions.
+As a result, $p(\mathbf{x}_{i-1}|\mathbf{x}_i, \mathbf{x}_0)$ itself is Gaussian and admits a closed-form expression (which we will see in \Cref{eq:ddpm-reverse-mean}).
+We visualize it in \Cref{fig:conditional-trick}.
 Crucially, this elegant conditioning strategy allows us to derive a tractable objective that is functionally equivalent to the seemingly intractable marginal KL divergence in \Cref{eq:marginal-kl-matching}.

 \thmp{Equivalence Between Marginal and Conditional KL Minimization}{equiv-marginal-kl}{ The following equality holds:

 where $C$ is a constant independent of $\bm{\phi}$.
 Moreover, the minimizer of \Cref{eq:kl-matching} satisfies